MohammedRamadanqawuq/MohammedRamadanqawuq/README.md

-- 👋 Hi, I’m @Mohammed Ramadan Qawouq
+- 👋 Hi, I’m @Mohammed Ramadan Qawoouq.
-- 👀 I’m interested in Computer Science
+- 👀 I'm a Software Engineer.
-- 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on IEEE
+- 🌱 I'm Data analyst and Data scientist.

 <!---
 MohammedRamadanqawuq/MohammedRamadanqawuq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.